 Students may count most courses in the Bryn Mawr Economics Department toward the Haverford economics minor and major (with the exception of courses at the 100 level, excluding ECON B105).
 Some courses have different numbering across the campuses, in particular the Haverford courses: ECON H203/ECON H204 (ECON B253 at Bryn Mawr), ECON H300 (ECON B200 at Bryn Mawr), and ECON H302 (ECON B202 at Bryn Mawr).
 The two economics departments plan their course schedules jointly so that they can offer the maximum variety of economics courses across the two campuses.
 In order to count a course toward the major or minor requirements, the student must earn a grade of 2.0 or higher.
 Students with strong economics backgrounds may place out of ECON H104/ECON H105/ECON H106 through a placement test, but they will be required to take an extra elective to complete the major.

 Students who plan to apply to graduate programs in public policy or business should take additional math courses through at least MATH H121 (Multivariable Calculus III) and at least one computer science course.
 Similarly, students who are planning to apply to Ph.D. programs in economics should take mathematics through at least MATH H215 (Linear Algebra) and MATH H317(Analysis I).
-Economics majors also have the option to pursue the Concentration in Mathematical Economics.
+Economics majors also have the option to pursue the Concentration in Mathematical Economics, which is described under its own heading in this catalog.

 - ECON H104, ECON H105 or ECON H106